For Salesforce Inc [CRM], Analyst sees a rise to $300. What next?

-Salesforce Inc [NYSE: CRM] slipped around -0.58 points on Monday, while shares priced at $280.30 at the close of the session, down -0.21%.
+Salesforce Inc [NYSE: CRM] surged by $7.92 during the normal trading session on while it closed the day at $287.86.
 The company report on January 14, 2024 at 8:00 AM that New Salesforce Data and AI Innovations for Retail Help Businesses Drive Efficiency and Deliver Connected Shopping Experiences.

 Powered by the Einstein 1 Platform, new commerce and marketing AI for retail tools help businesses enhance shopping experiences with shopper insights, digital storefronts, AI content creation, and more.